Orienting Borel Graphs: Examples

 \section{Examples}

-The most widely studied class of Borel graphs are the Cayley graphs associated to actions of finitely generated groups.
+The most widely studied class of Borel graphs are the Schreier graphs associated to actions of finitely generated groups.
 Since we are dealing with orientations, we do not want generating sets for our groups to be symmetric.
+And to avoid some degenerate cases, we will also not allow the identity to be in our generating sets.

-\begin{dfn} For a countable group $\Gamma$, we say $E$ generates $\Gamma$ if Importantly, we're allowed to take inverses of our generators.
+\begin{dfn} For a countable group $\Gamma$, we say $E$ generates $\Gamma$ if and $e\not\in E$.
+Importantly, we are allowed to take inverses of our generators.